ZacharyKeatings/grout/docs/USER_GUIDE.md

 ![Grout preview, collections list](../.github/resources/user_guide/collections.png "Grout preview, collections list")

-Grout has two views for collections:
+Grout has two views for collections.
+You can choose this view in the Settings → Collections menu.

 **Platform** – After selecting a collection, you'll see a platform selection screen showing all platforms in that collection.
 Select a platform to view games from only that platform.